Frequently Asked Questions About Skyla®

 Treatment of PID

 Following a diagnosis of PID, or suspected PID, bacteriologic specimens should be obtained and antibiotic therapy should be initiated promptly.
-Removal of Skyla after initiation of antibiotic therapy is usually appropriate.
-Guidelines for PID treatment are available from the Centers for Disease Control (CDC), Atlanta, Georgia.
+Removal of Skyla after initiation of antibiotic therapy is usually appropriate.1

 Actinomycosis has been associated with IUDs.
-Symptomatic women should have Skyla removed and should receive antibiotics.
+Remove Skyla from symptomatic women and treat with antibiotics.
 The significance of actinomyces-like organisms on Pap smear in an asymptomatic IUD user is unknown, and so this finding alone does not always require Skyla removal and treatment.
 When possible, confirm a Pap smear diagnosis with cultures.

 What do I need to know about the silver ring on Skyla?

 A ring composed of 99.95% pure silver is located at the top of the vertical stem close to the horizontal arms and is visible by ultrasound.
-Clinical judgment should be exercised in candidates for Skyla suspected of having an allergy to silver.
 Skyla is contraindicated in patients with hypersensitivity to any component of the product.